MORE CLOUDS, WITH LIGHT SNOW TONIGHT

 TUESDAY: W 10-15+ MPH

-TONIGHT: Light snow...
+TONIGHT: Cloudy with light snow developing...
 About an inch for most.
 Slippery travel late.
 LOW: 18, then slowly rising

 TUESDAY: Clearing skies.
 Brisk and nippy.
-Afternoon temps slowly fall.
+Midday and afternoon temps slowly fall.
 HIGH: 25 LOW: -3

 WEDNESDAY: Clouds thicken.
 Cold.
 Light snow develops at NIGHT...
 First day of winter!
 HIGH: 12 LOW: 9, then rising